 In patients with ductal-dependent lesions who present with severe cyanosis or shock, rapid initiation of prostaglandin E1 (generic drug name, alprostadil) to reopen and maintain the patency of the ductus arteriosus is imperative.
 The use of prostaglandin E1 is discussed separately.
 (See "Diagnosis and initial management of cyanotic heart disease in the newborn", section on 'Prostaglandin E1'.)

 Nonductal-dependent lesions — Nonductal-dependent congenital heart defects that cause cyanosis include (table 1):

-Reversed differential cyanosis is a rare finding that may occur in patients with transposition of the great arteries (TGA) associated with either coarctation or pulmonary hypertension.
+Reversed differential cyanosis is a rare finding that may occur in patients with transposition of the great arteries (TGA) (figure 3) associated with either coarctation or pulmonary hypertension.
 In these infants, oxygen saturation is higher in the lower, rather than the upper, extremity as the most oxygenated flow is pumped by the left ventricular out the pulmonary artery and thus across the PDA.

 Noncardiac causes — Noncardiac conditions also can cause cyanosis and are differentiated from CHD by the history, cardiovascular examination, and/or results of hyperoxia test, chest radiograph, echocardiography, and other laboratory testing.
 (See 'Diagnostic approach' below.)

 ●Pulmonary disorders are the most common cause of cyanosis and include structural abnormalities of the lung, ventilation-perfusion mismatching due to respiratory distress syndrome, congenital or acquired airway obstruction, pneumothorax, and hypoventilation.
 (See "Overview of neonatal respiratory distress: Disorders of transition".)